alshedivat/al-folio/_pages/about.md

 I completed a B.S. in Mathematics and an M.S. in Computer Science at Stanford University, where I conducted research on 3D vision and robot learning advised by Silvio Savarese.

-I'm from Austin, Texas and spend my time bouncing between there, Pittsburgh, and sometimes NYC, the Bay Area and Tahoe.
+I'm from Austin, Texas and spend my time bouncing between there, Pittsburgh, and sometimes NYC, the Bay Area, and Tahoe.
 Outside of work, I spend my time flying airplanes, lifting weights, reading, and skiing.